mozilla/learning.mozilla.org/README.md

 These tests exercise the code that runs in the user's browser.
 They're located in the `test/browser` directory.

-Browser test files are *not* automatically discovered and should be explicitly `require`'d in `test/browser/main.js`.
+Each test file should end with `.test.js` or `.test.jsx` and will be automatically discovered by the test runner.

 Individually running *only* the browser unit tests can be accomplished by first running `npm start` and then visiting http://localhost:8008/test/